rositca-yancheva/friday-finance/qa/README.md

 # QA candidate challenge goal
 Check your basic skills in specifying test scenarios and plus UI testing automation of these scenarios.
-Therefore, you must describe scenarios for at least **THREE** navigation areas (features) of the Airbank Website (https://joinairbank.com/).
+Therefore, you must describe scenarios for at least **TWO** navigation areas (features) of the Airbank Website (https://joinairbank.com/).

 ## Must contain
 * Test specification of the chosen areas of the Website;